 As I began putting together my conclusions, social media again placed an article in front of me that seems relevant to this paper and study.
-In New Zealand a helicopter pilot who crashed a small helicopter and killed his best friend is being charged "under the Civil Aviation Act with operating in a manner that can expose a passenger to unnecessary risk".
-Or as also stated in the article, he is charged with "reckless conduct and failing to comply with his duty, exposing individuals to risk of death or serious injury or serious illness, under health and safety legislation."
+In New Zealand a pilot who crashed a small helicopter and killed his best friend is being charged "under the Civil Aviation Act with operating in a manner that can expose a passenger to unnecessary risk"; or, as also stated in the article, "reckless conduct and failing to comply with his duty, exposing individuals to risk of death or serious injury or serious illness, under health and safety legislation."

 Risk management is a moving target.
 It is a continual give and take between protection and production.
 If we push to be ultra-safe, we may fail to accomplish that which we set out to do.
-If we only look at the benefits of accomplishing our task, it may end in catastrophe.
+If we only look at the benefits of accomplishing our task and ignore any hazards, it may end in catastrophe.
 So, we flow back and forth between the two.
 Our ability to mitigate, tolerate, plan for and overcome risks keeps us somewhere in the middle zone, but if the risk is not completely removed, the danger is still there, no matter how much we work to prevent it from happening.
-All that remains then is the immediate decision-making process.

-The spur of the moment, left or right, stop or go, land now or try to push on, visual or instrument meteorological conditions.
+All that remains then is the immediate decision-making process: the spur of the moment, left or right, stop or go, land now or try to push on, visual or instrument meteorological conditions, decisions.
 The helicopter by its very nature places those who fly in them at higher risk.
 They go places, do jobs, and fly in ways that airplanes never will, and yet someone who is not a helicopter pilot will decide whether this pilot flew in a way that created unnecessary risk.

-Unfortunately this study won't provide a direct answer to this judge.
-But looking back at this study, I can say that I have known helicopter pilots with skills that are associated with every one of these risk types.
-And someone who knows their limits, whether on the riskier side or not, will be a safer pilot than one who does not recognize either their own limits or the limits, and it may help us navigate that risk management zone as we look to do as much as possible as safely as possible.
+Unfortunately this study won't provide a direct answer to this judgement.
+But, looking back at this study, I can say that I have known helicopter pilots with skills that are associated with every one of these Risk Types.
+And someone who knows their limits, whether on the riskier side or not, will be a safer pilot than one who does not recognize either their own limits or the limits of their aircraft.
+Looking at ourselves from the inside can help us know our limits, and it may help us navigate that risk management zone as we look to do as much as possible as safely as possible.